UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado Stats and Trends

-- In Colorado's nine games this year, it has four wins against the spread.

-- This season, the Buffaloes have won against the spread in each of their two games as an underdog of 17 points or more.
+- This season, the Buffaloes won ATS in their only game as an underdog of 17.5 points or more.

-- Colorado has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).
+- Colorado's games this season have gone over the point total three times in eight opportunities (37.5%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 28.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall when the team notches more than 28.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.